 The Guaranteed Funding Scheme

-The Inner Temple is the only Inn that will guarantee a GDL/CPE scholarship winner an award of at least equal value for their BPTC.
+The Inner Temple is the only Inn that will guarantee a GDL scholarship winner an award of at least equal value for their BPTC.

-Students who are successful in obtaining an award for their GDL/CPE year, who successfully complete the GDL/CPE course, and who thereafter obtain a place on a BPTC course, will on application automatically receive an award of the same amount for their BPTC year, without further interview.
+Students who are successful in obtaining an award for their GDL year, who successfully complete the GDL course, and who thereafter obtain a place on a BPTC course, will on application automatically receive an award of the same amount for their BPTC year, without further interview.

-GDL/CPE award holders therefore have the certainty that a minimum level of funds will be available to them from the Inn throughout their period of study for the Bar.
-Holders of GDL/CPE awards are, however, welcome to apply for a higher award for their BPTC year.
+GDL award holders therefore have the certainty that a minimum level of funds will be available to them from the Inn throughout their period of study for the Bar.
+Holders of GDL awards are, however, welcome to apply for a higher award for their BPTC year.
 They will not, by doing so, jeopardise their right to the guaranteed amount.

-Similarly, since more funds are available for awards for the BPTC year, unsuccessful applicants for GDL/CPE awards are welcome to apply the following year for a BPTC award.
+Similarly, since more funds are available for awards for the BPTC year, unsuccessful applicants for GDL awards are welcome to apply the following year for a BPTC award.
 Many such applications have been successful in past years.
-Permission will not usually be given to defer the taking up of a GDL/CPE award.
+Permission will not usually be given to defer the taking up of a GDL award.

-Holders of GDL/CPE awards are, however, welcome to apply for a higher award for their BPTC year.
+Holders of GDL awards are, however, welcome to apply for a higher award for their BPTC year.

-The financial statement section is not compulsory but if it is not filled in any award you win other than the Princess Royal Scholarships mentioned above would be at a minimum level as we would have to assume you had sufficient finances in place.
-Three references are required: two academic and one personal - please note that members of family cannot provide references.
+The financial statement section is not compulsory but if it is not completed any award you win other than the Princess Royal Scholarships mentioned above would be at a minimum level as we would have to assume you had sufficient finances in place.
+We recommend that all applicants fill the financial statement in.